Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has an output schema and no parameters, the description is mostly adequate.
-However, it lacks context about potential large result sets or alternative tools for filtering, leaving some gaps for an agent.
+Given the tool has no parameters and an output schema exists, the description is minimally adequate.
+However, it does not clarify what constitutes an 'item' or mention pagination, leaving gaps for an agent unfamiliar with Jenkins.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.